yahoo/elide-doc/pages/guide/v5/11-graphql.md

         return new Elide(builder.build());
     }
 ```

+### Attribute arguments.

+Some data stores like the Aggregation Store support parameterized model attributes.
+Parameters can be included in a filter predicate with the following syntax:

+`field[arg1:value1][arg2:value2]`

+Argument values must be URL encoded.
+There is no limit to the number of arguments provided in this manner.

 ### Examples
 * Filter books by title equal to 'abc' _and_ genre starting with 'Science':